Create a feature engineering proposal

 Result of running the CTAS query with a row limit during validation.

-Kept intentionally lean — large agents produce >10KB JSON when this grows (per-column null rates, sample rows), and that often gets cut off by output-token limits.
-The user can run the SQL to inspect rows themselves; only persist what's cheap and structurally useful.
+Kept intentionally lean.
+Large agents produce more than 10 KB of JSON when this grows with per-column null rates and sample rows.
+That often exceeds output-token limits.
+Run the SQL directly to inspect rows.
+Only persist what's cheap and structurally useful.